Core Economics for Managers

 Typos and Corrections

-- p.31: there was an error in the inequalities.
-The second inequality should read vB - oB > p > os - vs. This impacts on the remaining text.
-I have re-written that text here.
+p.31: there was an error in the inequalities.
+The second inequality should read vB - oB > p > oS - vS. This impacts on the remaining text.
+In particular,

 "This is, however, where, for this game, the elimination of dominated strategies stops.
 The reduced game in Table 4.6 contains some strategies that are weakly dominated (e.g., for player 2, bidding $3 is weakly dominated by bidding $2; earning a higher payoff for player 2 in every situation except where player 1 is bidding $3 where bids of $2 or $3 earn 2 a payoff of $0).
 However, there are no strategies that are strictly dominated.
 In this situation, we would need to use an alternative method to fully solve the game (e.g., Nash equilibrium discussed below).